 5S are a basic Necessary Condition for providing an efficient and safe workplace, and from then on developing operational excellence.
 As such, 5S are not rolled out in search for ROI.
 The gains, hence ROI is pretty difficult to evaluate.
 How to valuate 20 square meters of warehouse freed from clutter or a better looking, clean and stainless workshop?

 If the decision to go for 5S is a matter of ROI, this choice is as meaningful as deciding the ROI of brushing teeth or showering is worth it.
-By the way, 5S are considered “industrial hygiene”.
+By the way, 5S are considered a kind of “industrial hygiene”.

 4 – You’ll be never done with 5S